MQTT Protocol Explained: Basics of IoT Messaging and Connected Device Communication

 FeaturePurpose

-User PropertiesAllows metadata in messages
+User PropertiesAdds metadata to messages

-Reason CodesImproves error reporting
+Reason CodesImproves error handling

-Shared SubscriptionsEnables load balancing among subscribers
+Shared SubscriptionsEnables load balancing

 Enhanced AuthenticationStrengthens security mechanisms